readthedocs/readthedocs.org/docs/tutorial/index.rst

 Read the Docs will try to build the documentation of your project right after you create it.
 To see the build logs,
-click on the "Your documentation is building" link on the :term:`project home`, or alternatively navigate to the "Builds" page, then open the one on top (the most recent one).
+click on the :guilabel:`Your documentation is building` link on the :term:`project home`, or alternatively navigate to the "Builds" page, then open the one on top (the most recent one).